 His jet black hair was tousled up in a sexy kind of way, the long locks hanging just barely above his eyebrows.
 His high cheek bones were met with a sharp jaw line and a heart-shaped face.
 I half expected to see blue eyes, common in Los Angeles.
 But I was surprised to meet eyes the color of emeralds, bright and intense.
 It was like the world fell away and I could only see him, the bustle of Los Angeles traffic that was whizzing by us was no longer there, the smells of hot dog stands and car exhaust was no longer present.
 I was overwhelmed by him, his sight and smell.

-He was dressed in a suit that most likely costed more than what I make in a year, gold cufflinks adorned his wrists.
+He was dressed in a suit that most likely costed more than what I made in a year, gold cufflinks adorned his wrists.
 His white dress shirt was open at the top, showing just a bit of chest hair that resembled the color of the hair on top of his head.
 His suit was tailored to him perfectly, accentuating his broad shoulders and narrow waist.
 I could feel the need to run the pads of my fingers through his chest hair bubble up and reside in my arms.
 My body begged to touch him.

-I could feel his body pulling on mine.
-But I knew danger when I see it, and he was dangerous.
+The need to be closer to him overwhelmed me, but I knew danger when I see it, and he was dangerous.
 His powerful stance and curious gaze had my body playing tricks on my mind.
 I could feel the fire on my bare skin where he had grabbed me.
 The tingling took over my entire body.

 "I'm sorry."
 I mumbled as I pulled the ear buds out.
 "Thanks, for uh, catching me."